Temples & Shrines

 Saihō-ji Kyoto's 'Koke-dera' (moss temple) has enchanting, velvety grounds.

-Adachi Museum of Art The picturesque landscape garden at this Matsue museum complements the paintings inside.
+Adachi Museum of Art The museum's picturesque landscape garden rivals the paintings inside.

 Kōraku-en Sprawling strolling garden with ponds and teahouses in Okayama.

-Kanazawa A city with a well-preserved artisan culture; it's especially known for lacquerware and gold leaf.
+Kanazawa A city with a well-preserved artisan culture, especially known for lacquerware and gold leaf.

 Morioka The place in Japan to buy tea kettles and other wares made of cast iron.